AdyenAVS/Query-bot/README.md

 # Query-bot
 An open source bot made in python that does searches using keywords or dorks.
-Developed by @Alwaysnigga
+Developed by @Alwaysnigga/MrXetwy21

-Install the necessary libraries so that you do not have problems when executing the bot